AgroOmni: A Large-Scale Multi-view Agricultural Dataset for Cross-Scale Multimodal Reasoning: Extended Details of the AgroOmni Dataset

 \textbf{Scenario Diversity.} Beyond multi-scale perspective coverage, AgroOmni exhibits exceptional scene generalization.
 Our data sources transcend isolated greenhouses or controlled experimental fields, spanning diverse global climate zones—such as tropical rainforests, temperate plains, and arid regions—and complex agricultural topographies.
 The dataset covers dozens of staple and cash crops (e.g., wheat, maize, oil palm, tomato) while faithfully preserving challenging environmental interferences, including variable lighting, cloud-induced occlusions, dense weed cohabitation, and irregular field boundaries.
 This cross-regional, cross-species, and cross-environmental richness significantly raises the complexity upper bound of multimodal reasoning and cultivates generalization in realistic agricultural settings.
 Furthermore, to transcend the limitations of static single-frame recognition, we introduce the Temporal Variation (TV) dimension.
 By integrating GWHD~\cite{David2021Wheat} for crop growth stage evolution and CLCD~\cite{liu2022CLCD} for bi-temporal farmland change detection, we equip the model with dynamic monitoring and longitudinal comparative reasoning capabilities.
 This temporal dimension aligns with the long-cycle nature of real-world agricultural production, addressing a critical deficiency in existing training corpora.

-\textbf{Analysis of Real-world Domain Imbalance.} It is crucial to note that AgroOmni exhibits a pronounced native imbalance, mirroring the realistic acquisition costs and long-tail characteristics of agricultural data: Ground and Satellite modalities dominate the perspective distribution ( \cref{fig:data_statistics}(b)), while foundational perception tasks (e.g., disease classification) significantly outweigh complex planning and temporal reasoning tasks ( \cref{fig:data_statistics}(a)).
+\textbf{Analysis of Real-world Domain Imbalance.} It is crucial to note that AgroOmni exhibits a pronounced native imbalance, mirroring the realistic acquisition costs and long-tail characteristics of agricultural data: Ground and Satellite modalities dominate the perspective distribution ( Fig.~\ref{fig:data_statistics}(b)), while foundational perception tasks (e.g., disease classification) significantly outweigh complex planning and temporal reasoning tasks ( Fig.~\ref{fig:data_statistics}(a)).
 We intentionally preserve this heterogeneous, "extremes-dominant" distribution rather than resorting to aggressive undersampling, as it constitutes the most authentic mapping of real-world agricultural intelligence.
 However, performing conventional SFT on such a skewed corpus inevitably drives models toward "perspective bias" and "statistical shortcuts"—overfitting to data-dense single perspectives while failing to internalize reasoning logic for complex long-tail scenarios.
-This distribution challenge serves as the core physical motivation for our AgroNVILA framework: we introduce the Perception-Reasoning Decoupling (PRD) architecture, utilizing VCMN to inject view-specific priors to resolve cross-view feature confusion, and the ARPO strategy, which employs \textit{Hierarchical Advantage Scaling} to dynamically re-weight gradient signals across heterogeneous tasks.
-This synergy enables the model to maximize the utility of the full-scale corpus while genuinely internalizing cross-scale agronomic expert logic (see \cref{sec:method} and \cref{suppl:method}).
+This distribution challenge highlights the inherent complexity of multi-scale agricultural data.
+It underscores the necessity for future models to go beyond generic visual encoders, requiring specialized spatial anchoring to resolve cross-view feature confusion.
+Furthermore, the task heterogeneity within AgroOmni suggests that standard learning strategies may require more adaptive, task-aware balancing to effectively internalize agronomic logic without over-fitting to dominant data categories.